Outsourcing services to Morocco: Up to date with the provisions of the 2024 finance law

-However, for services used abroad (notably outsourcing of services: offshoring), this tax does not apply.
-In fact, it benefits from an exemption with the right to deduct the VAT on purchases.
+However, for services used abroad (in particular the offshoring of services), this tax does not apply.
+It benefits, in fact, from an exemption with the right to deduct the VAT charged on purchases.

-The companies operating in the sector of outsourcing of services can benefit from a refund of the VAT credit.
+Companies operating in the service outsourcing sector can benefit from a VAT credit refund.

-In general, when a company is exempt with the right to deduct, it is entitled to claim the VAT credit refund.
-A refund file containing, among other things, proof of the exempted turnover and proof of the tax paid to suppliers must be submitted.
+Generally speaking, when a company is exempt with the right to deduct, it has the right to request reimbursement of the VAT credit.
+A reimbursement file containing, in particular, proof of the exempt turnover and proof of the tax paid to suppliers must be submitted.

-In addition, newly established companies have the right to apply for the VAT-exempt acquisition of their capital goods.
-This application is subject to certain formalities.
+In addition, newly established companies have the right to request the VAT-exempt acquisition of their investment properties.
+This request is subject to certain formalities.

-Exporters as well as companies operating in the outsourcing of services (offshoring) can apply for the exempt purchase of inputs for their activities (subject to formalities).
+Exporters as well as companies operating in the outsourcing of services (offshoring) can request the exempt purchase of inputs for their activities (subject to formalities).